RamiKrispin/awesome-ds-setting/README.md

 Where `/Applications/Postgres.app/Contents/Versions/14/bin/` is the local path on my machine.

-Alternativly, you can set the alias from the terminal by running the following"
+Alternatively, you can set the alias from the terminal by running the following:

 ``` zsh